-Winter Online Learning
+Winter Online Learning in the Traditional College

 At Elizabethtown College, online learning is not merely the delivery of course content through a computer cable.
 We believe that online courses offer the possibility of a different type of learning, one that can alter the way you think.
 Our online courses are structured as interactive learning communities that use different tools than might normally be used in a traditional classroom.
 Using different tools can change the learning experience and change the way you think.